 Darjeeling Mandal Gaon First Flush is a very fine, handmade Darjeeling from a small tea estate run by Mr Buddhasingh and his family to organic standards.
-Picked at the end of April 2020 (batch #001), this tea has a beautifully neat, tippy, semi-oxidised, large leaf.
+Picked on 5 April 2022, this tea has a beautifully neat, tippy, semi-oxidised, large leaf.
 This tea from Mandal Gaon is also known as ‘Ramro Cha’.
 It produces a balanced yet complex liqour that is both typical of Darjeeling while being quite different!

 Mr Buddhasingh has a tea plantation that produces small amounts of organically grown tea from some 8,000 bushes.
 It is located at an altitude of around 1,650m (5,500 ft) above sea level, in the Himalayan mountain slopes.
 As common with many local small farmers, the leaves from this tea garden would originally have been sold to larger tea factories.
 Mr Buddhasingh has recently built a micro tea factory in 2016 and has started producing fine artisanal Darjeeling teas.
 While an organic certification is financially out of reach for the time being, the teas grown at Mandal Gaon are grown and produced to organic standards.

 We work together with a specialist wholesaler in India who only works with small scale farmers like Mr Buddhasingh.
 Their main focus area is in Assam, but they also work with Mandal Gaon in Darjeeling.
 They do not just resell the farmers’ teas but also provide support and financial help to small scale farmers to enable them to produce great quality tea – such as investing into machinery and providing them with knowhow.
 This guarantees small scale farmers a fair price for their tea and provides investment into their farm to support their family’s future.